myarichuk/Node.Template/README.md

 # Node.Template

-A starter template for quickly bootstrapping a Node.js project.
+A starter template for quickly bootstrapping a Node.js **CLI** project.

 ## Features